Giving is often misunderstood. For this reason, we publish this booklet to clarify biblical giving.

-Second Corinthians 8 and 9 are the greatest chapters of the New Testament on biblical giving in the Dispensation of Grace.
+Second Corinthians 8 and 9 are the greatest chapters of the New Testament on biblical giving in the Economy of Grace.
 Giving in the New Testament is based on the grace principle.
 The grace principle is what God has done for us.
 Giving is a part of the grace of God in our lives.

 Corinthian Christians were carnal.
 Because they were carnal, they needed more instructions on giving than any other New Testament church.
 Carnality wants a “pat formula.”
 They want to set up a superficial standard.
-Don1t ask any personal evaluation or personal relationship to God of these Christians.
+Don‘t ask for any personal evaluation or personal relationship to God of these Christians.
 Their giving is not based on fellowship with God; it pertains to a mechanical process that their religious society demands.

 People who want to give a tithe, for example, want that “pat formula.”
 They do not give proportionally and not out of an appreciation for what God has done for them in grace.
 They simply give out of duty.